orbeon/orbeon-forms-doc/xforms/xbl/javascript.md

 	```
     This allows the XForms engine to know when it is safe to call `xformsGetValue()` after a new value has been set.

+[SINCE Orbeon Forms 2020.1]

+In addition to a jQuery deferred object (with a `done()` method), you can also return a JavaScript `Promise` object (with a `then()` method).
+The latter is the recommended way since JavaScript promises are implemented natively by all major browsers (except IE 11, but Orbeon Forms includes a polyfill for IE 11).

 ### The xformsGetValue method

 The XForms engine calls this method when: